 The Court, in exercising its discretion in a moot appeal, should consider the extent to which each of these three basic factors is present.
 The process is not mechanical.
 The principles may not all support the same conclusion, and the presence of one or two of the factors may be overborne by the absence of the third, and vice versa.

 In Borowski, the appeal was dismissed.
 The SCC dealt with the matter again in Doucet-Boudreau v.
 Nova Scotia (Minister of Education) and stated:

 The doctrine of mootness reflects the principle that courts will only hear cases that will have the effect of resolving a live controversy which will or may actually affect the rights of the parties to the litigation except when the courts decide, in the exercise of their discretion, that it is nevertheless in the interest of justice that the appeal be heard (see Borowski) In our view, the instant appeal is moot.
 The parties attended several reporting hearings, presented evidence and allowed the deponents of affidavits to be cross-examined.
 The desired effect has been achieved: the schools at issue have been built.
 Restoring the validity of the trial judge’s order would have no practical effect for the litigants in this case, and no further reporting sessions are necessary.

 Here the SCC narrowly held to proceed with the appeal despite the mootness finding.
 This was done to deal with the powers of provincial superior courts in the future.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online for a consultation.